 What is Merchant Navy?
 A Complete Guide by Rife Consultancy

 Merchant Navy generally is a common term used for the commercial shipping industry.
 It basically means a fleet of ships that are used for commercial purposes.
-The merchant navy is a specialised sector that is fully involved in commercial activities including cargo and passenger transportation over sea routes.
+The merchant navy is a specialized sector that is fully involved in commercial activities including cargo and passenger transportation over sea routes.

 Merchant Navy is also termed as ‘Mercantile Navy’ or ‘Merchant Marine’.
-It consists of several fleets of passenger ships, cargo liners, tankers, bulk carriers, car carrier carriers, containers and other unique types of ships.
+It consists of several fleets of passenger ships, cargo liners, tankers, bulk carriers, car carrier carriers, containers, and other unique types of ships.

 The industry includes the transit of goods and passengers throughout the globe using marine routes.
 Merchant ships may also take part in explorations or transporting passengers across ports.

 It is an important part of the global shipping industry and the backbone of international trade carrying cargo as well as all commercial water-borne traffic.
 Since the majority of the trade activities in the world are carried out via sea routes, the merchant navy sector is far more prominent.
 Most of the import-export trade would come to a standstill if the merchant navy did not exist.

 The merchant navy ships and crew are part of the commercial shipping of the country.
 The professionals who work onboard these ships are known as sailors, seafarers, and mariners.

 There are total 8 different types of ships used in the merchant navy:

 - Container Ships: Container ships are cargo ships that transport their goods in large containers, a technique known as containerization.
 They are most often used to exchange commodities between two countries.

 - Cargo Ships: A cargo ship is a type of transportation vessel that transports cargo, commodities, and materials from one location to another.
 These are built for a specific purpose and are built with cranes and other gear to load and unload products.